 Q: When did you get into working on translation projects?

 I got into translations sometime in 1997, but have been romhacking since 1996.
 At that time I was doing Mario Hacks since that was the thing to do back then!
 You can still download my first hack, ‘Quest for the Missing Hat' from my page.
-Translation Corporation was founded in 1997 and we were one of the groups working on FF3j.
-I am mentioned in the readme of J3d's (Founder of DeJap) DQ6 patch.
+Translation Corporation was founded in 1997 and we were one of the groups working on FF3j (Japanese version of Final Fantasy 3 for the NES).
+I am mentioned in the readme of J3d's (Founder of DeJap) Dragon Quest 6 patch.
 I was involved in a few misc. things back in the day with him.
 On a side note, Stovetop from J2E fame use to work for me on the FF3j translation.
+(Note: 'J2E' is a fan translation group that is dissolved in the mid 2000s.
+They're most famous for their FF4 retranslation.)
 Quite a few people were under my tutelage at the time.

-In 1998, I was involved in a near fatal car accident and sustained a severed collar bone, 5 broken ribs, and a cracked hip and a concussion.
+In 1998, I was involved in a near-fatal car accident and sustained a severed collar bone, 5 broken ribs, a cracked hip, and a concussion.
 With this, the FF3j project died and I was out absent from the scene for a long time.
 TransCorp was officially dead for 4 years I think.
 Though, I was probably only gone for a year or two.
 After that, I was one of those people who was still involved in the scene, but never officially.
 The details are so sketchy in my memory these days.
 That's about all I can remember.

 In any event, I've been around since 1996 in one form or another.
 I've spent a good deal of my time teaching other people rather than doing projects myself.
 To this day I'm still helping other romhackers! :) While my official scene resume may look a little lacking.. rest assured..
 I've been around a long time and done quite a bit.